> Academics > Course

 Cross Listed Courses: MAGL 5335

 INCS 4336 (3-3-0) Current Trends in MissionsThe course considers important contemporary developments in global Christian missions.
 A review of approaches, strategies, methods, and problems will lead to suggestions about best practice and relevant applications in concrete settings.
 May be repeated for credit when content changes.
-Periodically.
+Summer.

 Cross Listed Courses: MAGL 5336